-The world as we know it has forever been changed by the epidemic that has reached every corner of the globe.
-The way we think, live, and work will now be modified to this new, unknown and- for now- solely digital reality.
-It's a tough time for everyone in the industry, especially for event planners, as they have to creatively think of ways to gather a crowd online and make the experience as memorable as it would be IRL.
+The world as we knew it was forever changed by an epidemic that reached every corner of the globe.
+The sudden shift to a digital-only reality put the world on its head.
+It was a challenging time for everyone in the industry, especially for event planners, as they had to think of creative ways to gather a crowd online and make the experience as memorable as it would be IRL.

 So what does it take to strategically plan, execute, and evaluate an event that your target audience won't easily forget?
 We virtually sat down with three PR pros to learn their biggest learnings on how to get the most exposure out of events and integrate them into your PR strategy.
 They also offered us insight into what they think the future of events looks like during and after COVID-19.